Kingsway-Digital/craftercms-react/README.md

 Initialize the `crafterConf` object in a single page application.

 This object will look in the document for an element named `root`.
 Within that element, it will look in its dataset for an attribute entitled `b`, which corresponds to the Crafter CMS URL Base.
 (Typical values could be `http://localhost:8080`, or `https://example.com`).
-If it does not locate a value in that setting, or, if that setting is an un-substituted freemarker tag (i.e. starting with `'${'` and ending with `'}'`), then it is assumed that the app is not running within the Crafter freemarker context and instead the urlbase is sought in an app environment variable called `REACT_APP_STUDIO_BASE_URL`.
+If it does not locate a value in that setting, or, if that setting is an un-substituted freemarker tag (i.e. starting with `'${'` and ending with `'}'`), then it is assumed that the app is not running within the Crafter CMS freemarker context and instead the urlbase is sought in an app environment variable called `REACT_APP_STUDIO_BASE_URL`.
 Secondly, the app will seek a dataset param called `s` in the `root` element, and if not found (or found to be an un-substituted freemarker string), then the environment variable `REACT_APP_STUDIO_SITE_NAME` is checked.
-This value corresponds to the Crafter site name.
+This value corresponds to the Crafter CMS site name.

 Once these parameters are loaded, the `crafterConf` object is configured with these values.